Home Improvement Grants

 You will also need to be in receipt of one of the following benefits:

 - Income support

 - Working tax credit

 - Disabled person's tax credit

 - Pension credit

-If you are on a low income, you could be assessed to see if you qualify for one of these benefits.
+If you have a low income you could be assessed to see if you qualify for one of these benefits.